berrydenhartog/github-webhook/docs/mattermost-exporter.md

-# Mattermost client
+# Mattermost exporter

-The Mattermost Client sends messages to a mattermost [incoming webhook](https://developers.mattermost.com/integrate/webhooks/incoming/).
+The Mattermost Exporter sends messages to a mattermost [incoming webhook](https://developers.mattermost.com/integrate/webhooks/incoming/).
 Mattermost is a chat application.

-The client has the client_id: 'mattermost'
+The exporter has the exporter_id: 'mattermost'

 Options can be configured as environmental variable os in a mattermost.yaml config file.
 If the file is used you can ommit the MATERMOST_ from the options.